New Zealand entry requirements for Belgium passport holders

 Proof of funds

-Have bank statements or a credit card showing you can support yourself during your stay.
-There's no fixed minimum, but around $1,000 NZD per month is a safe benchmark.Recommended
+Have a bank statement or credit card showing you can support yourself during your stay.
+New Zealand doesn't publish a fixed minimum, but showing access to at least $1,000 NZD per month is a safe benchmark.Recommended

 Apply early — don't risk it